 The APA actively promotes the new title of specialization, yet this is meaningless if there is little promotion of the already existing titled members.
 There is also little standardization of fees charged by titled members as this would lead to charges of collusion by the ACCC.
 It then becomes increasingly difficult for individuals to charge the public more, if the public have no idea what value they are getting for their money.
 Some clinicians have commenced using item descriptors to charge their clients more when being treated by a more highly qualified physiotherapist.
 Ironically, I would suggest that close to 100% of the adult population knows what a chiropractor does, but that hardly anyone knows what a Musculoskeletal Physiotherapist does!!!!
 Even concepts evolved from research into Musculoskeletal Physiotherapy, such as 'core stability' are perceived by the public to be something which happens at the gym and hence belongs to the Exercise & Sports science profession!!!!!!!!!!!!

-A decade ago, there was extreme competition to gain entry into post graduate Manipulative Physiotherapy.
+in the 1980's to mid 1990's, there was extreme competition to gain entry into post graduate Manipulative Physiotherapy.
 Once in the course, students worked 24/24 -7/7 and needed to complete research just to get through a graduate diploma, whereas the Masters required 1.5-2 years.
 Generally, most post graduate courses have been diluted and made easier where a double Masters degree without a research component can be gained within a year.
 Such dilution was due to funding as well as making the course more attractive to non-suffering types.
 Moreover, the introduction of entry level Masters Programmes of Physiotherapy may have further diluted the perceived value of titled post graduate Musculoskeletal qualifications.
 Yet, In some instances this easing of entry and completion requirements may be a reflection on the reduced clinical and theoretical competencies of both the people teaching the courses as well as those taking the courses?
 In fact, experienced clinicians in this State have been left wondering why graduates have such poor clinical skills.
 They seem to have a lot of trouble even defining 'function' let alone dysfunction.
 Their movements analysis skills are reduced to goniometers and tape measures, where analysis in the quality of movement seems impossible.
 This suggests to me that graduate entry Masters Physiotherapy courses make a lot of sense if they are preceded by a degree in Exercise and Sports Science, similar to that offered at Griffith University.
 However, that leaves us then with the problem of 'what next'?

 Since there is little promotion of post graduate skills to the public, is it little wonder that very few Australians attend these University courses.
 Even worse, some Universities spent a decade denigrating the profession's treatment of low back pain in their search for the holy grail of the 'ultimate psychometric evaluation'.
 A recent article (Inmotion August 2006) by a highly successful private practitioner in Sydney, Jospehine Key, highlighted the poor clinical capability of many of the post graduate people she interviews.
 She laments the attitude of the major local institution that "if you can't prove it then you can't teach it", and furthermore she believes that the public place more faith in the "new experts" who are "the gym instructors and personal trainers, the fitness specialists, the Pilates and Yoga teachers, and even exercise physiologists".
 Furthermore, she makes a highly valid point by stating the undergraduate/postgraduate physiotherapists receive far less supervised contact time than those studying osteopathy or chiropractic.
 Hence, she concludes that the discerning consumer will choose to go elsewhere if we cannot deliver.